adunning/dissertation/4-reading-alexander.md

 ## I. The prose Alexander Neckam 'florilegium' (gatherings 1–21, fols.
 3–212)

 This is the original part of *Sol meldunensis*.
 It has been used in the past as a mere mine for information on the canon of Alexander Neckam's writings, but the nineteenth-century cataloguers were closer to the mark in calling it 'A Theological Treatise composed of extracts from the various works of Alexander Necham' [@hardwick:1856catalogue, p.
 3:231].
-Its outline runs as follows:^[Here and elsewhere, original spelling and punctuation from the manuscript is retained.]
+Its outline runs as follows:

 -   1\.
 Epistula.
 -   2\.
 [Book One]